canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

-# 2. Build in accessibility from the start
+# 2. Build in accessibility from the start (draft)

 **[TODO: Add/revise introductory text]**